quantavil/obsidian/Web dev/JavaScript.md

 // 3.
 Return Value: The value a function gives back after its execution.
 // 'greet' returns a greeting message.

 // 4.
-Function Expression: Assigning a function to a variable or constant. const greetExpression = function(name) {
+Function Expression: Assigning a function to a variable or constant.It will not be created until it encounter in the code, so any code above it cannot reference this function
+// Use it for Expression for  Local code const greetExpression = function(name) {
   return `Hello, ${name}!`;
 };